zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/Making_Agarose_Gel/Making_Agarose_Gel.md

 3. Measure out agarose to intended percentage using the analytical balance.
 (1% gel: 1.0 g / 100 mL, 2% gel: 2.0 g / 100 mL)

 4. Add agarose and 1X TAE to an Erlenmeyer flask and mix by gently swirling.
-Microwave for approx. 2 min and monitor for boil-over.
+Microwave for ~2 min. and monitor for boil-over.

 5. When the mixture starts to boil, stop microwave, remove flask using hot pad, and slightly swirl mixture.